Skip to main content

 The groundwater standards for n-nitrosodiphenylamine were adopted in Cycle 7 (1999).

-N-Nitrosodiphenylamine is a chemical that was used by several companies in the United States to make rubber until the early 1980s.
-Currently there is only one company using it.
-Animal studies have shown that high levels of n-nitrosodiphenylamine can cause swelling, cancer of the bladder, changes in body weight, and death.
+N-Nitrosodiphenylamine is a chemical that was used in the past to make rubber.
+Studies have shown that high levels of that n-nitrosodiphenylamine can cause swelling, bladder, changes in body weight, and increase the risk of bladder cancer.

 Pentachlorophenol